 Often we see companies craft gorgeous websites, and then totally skimp on their social media.
 While it’s a mistake to solely rely on social media, the fact is most of us spend far more time on social media than we’d like to admit—and the same goes for our customers.
 Social media can be a really easy and inexpensive way to interact with your customer base and create new fans of your products.
 Make sure you use high-quality profile and cover images, and maintain consistency in the images you post as well.
 A graphic designer can help with this, and there are also free options such as canva.com for creating compelling social media imagery.

 Your business card is a physical reminder of the first interaction a customer has with your company.
 Business cards should be eye-catching, memorable, and most importantly informative.
 Your business card is a mini-advertisement for your company.
-You want it to stand out in a pile of other cards, but also convey all the relevant information in a clear and concise manner.
+You want it to stand out in a pile of other cards, but also convey all the relevant information in a clear and concise manner for a good first impression to investors.

 Every physical manifestation of your brand should be consistent and compelling.
 Whether it is print collateral like brochures and flyers, or other forms of digital media like videos, it needs to convey your brandinstantly and clearly.